The Cheapest Car Insurance in Rhode Island for 2022

-Generally, a minimum coverage policy is the cheapest option for Rhode Island drivers looking for car insurance.
-It is liability-only insurance that just meets the state car insurance requirements.
+A minimum coverage policy is the cheapest option for Rhode Island car insurance.
+It is liability-only insurance that meets the state car insurance requirements.

-Based on MoneyGeek’s study, the cheapest car insurance companies in Rhode Island for minimum coverage are:
+Based on MoneyGeek’s research, on average, the cheapest car insurance companies in Rhode Island for minimum coverage are:

 - State Farm: $435 per year

-If you have a military affiliation, USAA's average annual rate of $439 is another competitively priced option.
-MetLife has the most expensive car insurance for minimum coverage with an average annual rate of $1,739.
+If you have a military background, USAA's average annual rate of $445 is a competitively priced option.
+Nationwide offers the most expensive minimum coverage car insurance in Rhode Island, with an average annual rate of $1,422.

 These prices are only estimates based on rates for an average Rhode Island driver and should not be used to compare insurance prices.

-Full coverage policies with higher liability limits and comprehensive and collision insurance provide protection against most road and off-road incidents.
-Rates are higher than a minimum coverage but will protect your car if it gets damaged in an accident.
-To find the best car insurance policy, compare rates from different auto insurers.
+Full coverage policies with comprehensive and collision insurance and higher liability limits provide protection against road and off-road incidents.
+Rates are higher than a minimum coverage policy, but you have protection for your vehicle if it gets damaged.

-Based on average rates, the cheapest full coverage car insurance companies in Rhode Island for drivers are:
+MoneyGeek found that, on average, the cheapest full coverage car insurance in Rhode Island is with:

 - State Farm: $800 per year

-If you or a family member are in the military, you qualify for USAA full coverage auto insurance in Rhode Island, which is competitively priced at $899 annually on average.
-The most expensive car insurance for full coverage in Rhode Island is MetLife, which has an average rate of $2,751 per year.
+If you are in the military, you may qualify for USAA full coverage auto insurance in Rhode Island, which is competitively priced at around $910 per year.
+The most expensive car insurance company for full coverage in Rhode Island is Nationwide, at roughly $2,148 per year.